SelfAPR: Self-supervised Program Repair with Test Execution Diagnostics: Experimental Methodology

 \subsection{Training and Testing Datasets}

 We construct a dataset of programs $\mathcal{P}$ to seed the self-supervision loop.
-Recall that \approach evaluates the perturbed programs with compiler and test cases.
-This forces the correct programs $\mathcal{P}$ to meet the following two requirements: \begin{inparaenum}[\it 1)] \item The $\mathcal{P}$ needs to be buildable in order to capture the compiler error diagnostics.
-Building a program involves, among other tasks, resolving their external dependencies, downloading them, and compiling the program with the right compiler version (Section \ref{sec-diagnostic-ce}). \item The $\mathcal{P}$ needs to have test cases, that can be automatically executed using a test driver, in order to capture test execution failure diagnostic (Section \ref{sec-diagnostic-fe}). \end{inparaenum}
+Recall that \approach evaluates the perturbation-based training samples with compiler and test suite.
+This forces the correct programs $\mathcal{P}$ to meet the following two requirements: 1) $\mathcal{P}$ needs to be buildable in order to capture the compiler error diagnostics.
+2) $\mathcal{P}$ needs to have a test suite, that can be automatically executed using a test driver, in order to capture test execution failure diagnostic.

 Consequently, we look for benchmarks that comply with this hard compilation and testing constraints.
-We chose to use the widely used Defects4J benchmark (V2.0), which is composed of 835 real-world buggy programs from 17 open-source projects, each of which is compilable and executable.
+We chose to use the widely accepted Defects4J \cite{defects4j} benchmark version 2.0, which is composed of 835 real-world buggy programs from 17 open-source projects, each of which is compilable and executable.

-To collect the project-specific self-supervised training samples, we perturb on the same 17 open-source projects.
-This is different from all the previous works on neural program repair which consider Defects4J as a testing dataset, we leverage the bugs from Defects4J for both training and testing.
-For sake of soundness, we split the Defects4J in two, for having well-separated training and testing datasets.
-We split them by time as follows. the training dataset of correct programs is made of the fixed version from the earliest commits by the project.
+To collect the project-specific training samples, we perturb on the correct past version of the same 17 open-source projects.
+We split them into training and testing datasets by time as follows: the training dataset of correct programs is made of the fixed version from the earliest commits by the project.
 All the remaining bugs in the same project from a later commit are used for testing.
+This is different from all the previous works on neural program repair which consider Defects4J as the only testing dataset, we leverage the bugs from Defects4J for both training and testing.